Fournier, Magic hand Spurs 4th straight loss, 111-109

 Orlando ran off 12 straight points early in the third quarter and took a 69-66 lead on a 3 by Fournier.

 Patty Mills and Jakob Poeltl provided points off the bench to pull the Spurs back ahead.
-They were up 99-92 when LaMarcus Aldridge hit a 3 with 4:42 left.
+They went up 99-92 when LaMarcus Aldridge hit a 3 with 4:42 left.

 TIP-INS